 March 21, 1951: Judy’s appearance on “The Bing Crosby Show” aired on CBS Radio, broadcast out of Hollywood.
 Judy had recorded her appearance on March 8, 1951.
 Crosby always recorded his shows two weeks ahead of the broadcast date.

 Judy sang “Carolina In The Morning” and with Crosby, “How Could You Believe Me?” which Judy was to perform in Royal Wedding.
 She was taken off the film before any pre-recording had been done.
 This is the closest we’ll get to hear how she might have performed the song in the film.

 The show has survived and was released on the 1993 CD “When You’re Smiling” (the page includes a link to download the complete CD).

 You can also listen to Judy and Bing’s “How Could You Believe Me?” here:

 March 21, 1952: These photos were taken of Judy and fiance Sid Luft at the Bahamas Country Club Amateur Cold Cup Tournament in Nassau, Bahamas.
-The two had flown from Palm Beach where they were vacationing.
+The couple had flown from Palm Beach where they were vacationing.

 Judy’s divorce from Vincente Minnelli became final on this day as well, and she was granted custody of Liza with generous provisions made for Liza to spend time with her father.
-To their credit, there was never any issues between Judy and Vincente in regards to both spending ample time with Liza.
+To their credit, there were never any issues between Judy and Vincente in regards to both spending ample time with Liza.